Hotmoka/hotmoka/io-hotmoka-tutorial/src/main/md/Tutorial.md

 ## Logs

-All @Type nodes generate a `hotmoka.log` log file, that reports which transactions have been processed and potential errors.
+All Hotmoka nodes generate a `hotmoka.log` log file, that reports which transactions have been processed and potential errors.
 Its content, in the case of a Tendermint node, looks like:

 ```